-RALEIGH, N.C. -- U.S. Senator Kay Hagan told ABC11 Thursday she has joined Republican Senator Jim Inhofe to introduce an amendment reinstating the Tuition Assistance program for military service members.
+RALEIGH, N.C.
+(WTVD) -- U.S. Senator Kay Hagan told ABC11 Thursday she has joined Republican Senator Jim Inhofe to introduce an amendment reinstating the Tuition Assistance program for military service members.

 Due to the across the board federal cuts also known as sequestration, the Air Force, Army and Marine Corps have decided to suspend Tuition Assistance benefits for active duty service members.

 "I think it's very short sighted and what is really import is this kind of education is going to help our members transition into civilian life," Hagan told ABC11's John Clark.

 In fiscal year, 2012, about 300,000 service members were taking part in the program.

 Earlier this week, Hagan sent a letter to Secretary of Defense Chuck Hagel expressing her deep concern about the decision.

 Please click here to view the letter in its entirety.

 In Fayetteville, Methodist University said it's giving active-duty military members free tuition because of the federal cuts.